 View Controller Programming Guide for iOS describes the design patterns and general usage of view controllers on iOS.

-iOS App Programming Guide introduces the development process and describes the core architecture.
+App Programming Guide for iOS introduces the development process and describes the core architecture.

 App Distribution Guide describes the steps for configuring, building, debugging, and tuning your apps and submitting them to the App Store.

 For guidance about how to design iOS apps, see iOS Human Interface Guidelines.